bonitasoft/bonita-doc/md/generate-process-documentation.md

 * change the colour of headings
 * display your logo

-## How to generate process documentation
+## Generate process documentation

 1. Go to the Menu bar \> Process.
 2. In the dropdown menu, click on _**Generate documentation**_.

 A popup window will be displayed where you can configure a number of parameters for the exported file.
 In the optional settings in the pop-up window, you can choose to:

 * export the report in .pdf, .doc, .html, .rtf, or .ppt format